datarza/DevExpress-Reporting-Extensions/README.md

+I often use [DevExpress Reports](https://www.devexpress.com/subscriptions/reporting/) in software projects.
+This library is good enough for faster developing.
+But in large projects, in which there may be many similar reports, development may be inconvenient.
+The problem is in [Visual Studio Report Designer](https://docs.devexpress.com/XtraReports/4256/visual-studio-report-designer).
+Designer from DevExpress is good for developing the several reports, but not convenient for developing the hundred reports with similar template and behaviour.

-These extensions make the creating DevExpress Reports easier and clear.
-Instead of using the Report Designer developer can do it directly in C# code:
+That's why I created extensions, that make report development with the DevExpress library easier and more intuitive.
+Instead of using the Designer, developer can do it directly in C# code.

  ```csharp
 [System.ComponentModel.DesignerCategory("Code")]